The Artful Maths Activity Book

 The Artful Maths Activity Book is a stand-alone book for those who wish to work through the activities independently.
 An ideal addition to a mathematics library or club - and as a prize too.
 It can also be used in the classroom as an optional learners’ workbook to accompany the Teacher Book.

 The Artful Maths Teacher Book includes teaching resources to help plan lessons to draw out the mathematics underlying the patterns and to practice key content in the school curriculum, including downloadable Powerpoint presentations and templates.

-A US spelling versions is also available: buy here or from Amazon.com here:
+A US spelling version of each is also available: buy here or from Amazon.com using the links below:

 About the Author